myseneca-153799200/Group-Lab/README.md

  ##

 ### Game Plan
-The game can include 2 players and has 3 symbols in total to present: ]
+The game can include 2 players and has 3 symbols in total to present:
 <br>
  i.
-Rock     -->     Is superior to scissors ii.
-Paper    -->     Is superior to rock iii.
+Rock     -->     Is superior to scissors <br>
+ ii.
+Paper    -->     Is superior to rock <br>
+ iii.
 Scissors -->     Is superior to paper <br>

 ### Game Explanation